cyan-2048/solid-telekram/README.md

 ## Discord Server

-for updates and joining the testers (app will be shown in the KaiStore).
+for updates and to join the app testers.

 [![Discord server](https://invidget.switchblade.xyz/W9DF2q3Vv2)](https://discord.gg/W9DF2q3Vv2)

+testers will be able to install the app directly from the KaiStore.